 Make a visit to the mine

-Gällivare is home to two mines you can visit all year round: the copper mine Aitik and the iron ore mine LKAB.
+Gällivare is home to two mines: the copper mine Aitik and the iron ore mine LKAB.

 The open pit mine Aitik opened in 1968 and is one of Europe’s largest copper mine today.
 In addition to copper the deposit consist of silver and gold.
 In Aitik you will find some of the largest machines in the world.
 Rock trucks that weigh 570 tons when fully loaded and the wheels alone are four meters in diameter.